jiansongyang/scrapy-auto-translation-middleware/README.md

 The translator function will be called when an item is being translated for a field.
 For example:

     def sqkm_to_sqmi(field_name, item, **kwargs):
-	    "this is a very quick translation"
-	    source = kwargs["source"]
+	    “unit conversion from sqkm to sq miles. this is a very quick translation" source = kwargs["source"]
 	    return float(item[source]) * 0.3861